1j01/jspaint/README.md

 * It can open SVG files (by accident)
 * You can crop the image by making a selection while holding <kbd>Ctrl</kbd>
 * Keyboard shortcuts for rotation: <kbd>Ctrl+.</kbd> and <kbd>Ctrl+,</kbd> (<kbd><</kbd>/<kbd>></kbd>)
 * Rotate image by arbitrary angle!
+Available in Image > Flip/Rotate
 * Rudimentary **multiplayer** support:
   Start up a session at [jspaint.ml/#session:bad455](http://1j01.github.io/jspaint/#session:bad455)